“ERA is in the air,” according to Gailya Paliga, President of the NC National Organization for Women.

 Oscar winning actress Patricia Arquette used part of her acceptance speech to push for women’s equality Sunday night, February 22, 2015.
 Women “have fought for everybody else’s equal rights.
 It’s our time to have wage equality once and for all, and equal rights for women in the United States of America!” she announced.

 And the introduction of ERA in NC was big news at NC Women United’s Women’s Advocacy Day reception on Monday night, February 23, 2015.
-Rep. Carla Cunningham (D -Mecklenburg) announced that an ERA resolution would be introduced soon in the N.C.
-House of Representatives.
+Rep. Carla Cunningham (D -Mecklenburg) announced that a joint resolution calling for the ratification of the Equal Rights Amendment (ERA) to the U. S. Constitution was being introduced in NC’s House and Senate!

 Cunningham ended with “Be fearless!
 Keeping moving forward!
 2016 is coming, and it’s a woman’s year!”